Chrissyx/newsscript/Readme.txt

 news script, this code:
 <?php session_start(); ?>

+-Is it possible to change the design of the news script?
+The news script itself should already fit as far as possible to your own page design.
+If you would like to adjust more details of the news layout, you can use and fill out some predefined CSS classes, available since version 1.0.1:
+newsscriptmain: For all news entries incl. single news viewing
+newsscriptfooter: For the page navigation under the news listing
+newsscriptcomments: For the whole comments area
+You can define those classes in the <head>...</head> section or include them in your own CSS file.
+For more information about CSS, see here: http://en.wikibooks.org/wiki/CSS_Programming

 -My question isn't answered here!
 Sorry, no more FAQ entries for now.
 Please visit my board at http://www.chrissyx.com/forum/ for more help.
 Or write me an e-mail: chris@chrissyx.com